Zeebrow/mddb/tests/fixture_repo/mddb.md

 ________
 ### Synopsis

-This is a test wish
+This is a test entry

 ### Usage